 - Vitamin pills and capsules often contain unnecessary (and potentially dangerous) additives and fillers.

 - Lots of supplements contain vitamin D2 (ergocalciferol) which may not be absorbed as well as vitamin D3 (cholecalciferol).
+Check out our complete guide to vitamin D2 vs. D3.

 - Swallowing pills or capsules can irritate your esophagus and stomach.